basho/basho_docs/source/languages/en/riak/ops/tuning/latency-reduction.md

 keywords: [operator, troubleshooting, latency]
 ---

 Although _some_ latency is unavoidable in distributed systems like Riak, there are a number of actions that can be undertaken to reduce latency to the lowest levels possible within a cluster.
 In this guide, we'll list potential sources of high latency and what you can do about it.

 ## Large Objects

 Riak always performs best with smaller objects.
-Large objects, inserted mistakenly by your application or caused by siblings (see below) can often have a negative effect on latency.
+Large objects, which can be mistakenly inserted into Riak by your application or caused by siblings (see below), can often increase on latency.

 We recommend keeping all objects stored in Riak smaller than 1-2 MB, preferably below 100 KB.
-Large objects lead to increased I/O activity and strain on memory resources.

-Even a few large objects can impact requests that are unrelated to those objects due to the nature of networking buffers in distributed Erlang.
+Large objects lead to increased I/O activity and can put strain on memory resources.
+In some cases, just a few large objects can impact latency in a cluster, even for requests that are unrelated to those objects.

-If your use case requires large objects, we recommend checking out [[Riak CS]], which is intended as a cloud object storage system.
+If your use case requires large objects, we recommend checking out [[Riak CS]], which is intended as a storage system for large objects.

 ### Mitigation

 The best way to find out if large objects are impacting latency is to monitor each node's object size stats.
-If you run `[[riak-admin status|riak-admin Command Line#status]]`, or make an `HTTP GET` request to Riak's `/stats` endpoint, you will see the results for the following metrics related to object size:
+If you run `[[riak-admin status|riak-admin Command Line#status]]`, or make an HTTP `GET` request to Riak's `/stats` endpoint, you will see the results for the following metrics related to object size:

 Metric                        | Explanation
 :-----------------------------|:-----------